Montgomery County, Maryland: Religion

 Montgomery County is religiously diverse.
-Of Montgomery County's population, according to the Association of Religion Data Archives, in 2010, 13% was Catholic, 5% was Baptist, 4% was Evangelical Protestant, 3% was Jewish, 3% was Methodist/Pietist, 2% was Adventist, 2% was Presbyterian, 1% was Episcopalian/Anglican, 1% was Mormon, 1% was Muslim, 1% was Lutheran, 1% was Eastern Orthodox, 1% was Pentecostal, 1% was Buddhist, and 1% was Hindu.
+In 2010, Montgomery County's population, according to the Association of Religion Data Archives, was 13% Catholic, 5% Baptist, 4% Evangelical Protestant, 3% Jewish, 3% Methodist/Pietist, 2% Adventist, 2% Presbyterian, 1% Episcopalian/Anglican, 1% Mormon, 1% Muslim, 1% Lutheran, 1% Eastern Orthodox, 1% Pentecostal, 1% Buddhist, and 1% Hindu.

+In 2020, Montgomery County's congregation members, according to the Association of Religion Data Archives, was 27.7% Catholic, 8.7% Evangelical Protestant, 6.1% Mainline Protestant, 3.1% Muslim, 2.5% Jewish, 1.2% Latter Day Saints, 1.1% Hindus, 0.8% Buddhist, 0.8% Orthodox Christian, 0.7% Jehovah's Witness, 0.4% Black Protestant, 0.3% Other Christian, and 0.1% Other.

-Montgomery County is the most religiously diverse county in the US outside of New York City.
-A 2020 census by the Public Religion Research Institute (unconnected to the official US census) calculates a religious diversity score of 0.880 for Montgomery County, where 1 represents complete diversity (each religious group of equal size) and 0 a total lack of diversity.
-Only two other counties in the US have higher diversity scores than Montgomery County, both in urban New York.
+Montgomery County was named the most religiously diverse county in the United States in 2023 by the Public Religion Research Institute's census.
+Counties were given a diversity index between 0 and 1, with 0 signifying no diversity, and 1 signifying complete diversity.
+Montgomery County earned a .886, higher than the national average of .615.

 The Seventh-day Adventist Church maintains its General Conference headquarters in Silver Spring in Montgomery County.

+According to the 2020 ARDA census, there are 776 religious congregations.
+Their tradition and adherents are listed below, however not all religious bodies reported their adherents, so they are estimates.

 Sports

-The county is home to the National Women's Soccer League team Washington Spirit, a professional soccer team that played its home games at the Maryland SoccerPlex sports complex in Boyds.
-In 2021, the Spirit will play its seven home games at Audi Field, in Washington, D.C. and five home games at Segra Field in Leesburg, Virginia.
-Starting in 2022, the team will work to maximize the number of games played at Audi Field.
+The county was home to the National Women's Soccer League team Washington Spirit, a professional soccer team that played its home games at the Maryland SoccerPlex sports complex in Boyds.
+In 2021, the Spirit will play its seven home games at Audi Field, in Washington, D.C., and five home games at Segra Field in Leesburg, Virginia.
+Starting in 2022, the team began to play games at Audi Field.

 Bethesda's Congressional Country Club has hosted four Major Championships, including three playings of the U.S. Open, most recently in 2011 which was won by Rory McIlroy.
 The Club also hosts the Quicken Loans National, an annual event on the PGA Tour which benefits the Tiger Woods Foundation.
 Previously, neighboring TPC at Avenel hosted the Booz Allen Classic.

 The award-winning Members Club at Four Streams is located on a former farm in Beallsville, Maryland.

 The Bethesda Big Train, Rockville Express, and Silver Spring–Takoma Thunderbolts all play college level wooden bat baseball in the Cal Ripken Collegiate Baseball League.

 Montgomery County is home of the Montgomery County Swim League, a youth (ages 4–18) competitive swimming league composed of ninety teams based at community pools throughout the county.

 The King Farm Park in Rockville, open and accessible 24/7 without cost, provides a first-class 16-station Bankshot Playcourt, the Home Court for the Rockville based Bankshot Sports Organization advocating "Total-mix diversity based on Universal Design."
 Hundreds of communities provide Bankshot Playcourts mainstreaming differently-able participants in community sports.
 Bankshot basketball Playcourts are also at Montrose park, the JCC among other locations.